marypiper/bcbio_single_cell_workflow/lessons/01_bcbio_run.md

 ## Running bcbio single cell RNA-Seq workflow on O2

 1. Create sample barcodes file to identify samples in bcbio.
-The sample barcodes supplied by the client are written as a single barcode per line in a file.
+The reverse-complement of the sample barcodes supplied by the client are written as a single barcode per line in a file.
 No other text should be present in the file, for example the following is the contents of a barcode file for an experiment with four samples:

 	```
 	AGGCTTAG